-A hoist is a device used for lifting or lowering a load by means of a drum or lift-wheel around which rope or chain wraps.
+A hoist is a device used for lifting or lowering a load by means of a drum or lift wheel around which a rope or chain wraps.

 Hoist Selection Factors

-- The weight of the load to be lifted including below-the-hook lifting, load-supporting, and positioning devices.
+- The weight of the load to be lifted includes below-the-hook lifting, load-supporting, and positioning devices.